top of page

 "I am already secure.
 More money would be a useful tool.I trust what I already have is enough for what I need.
 Any lack I experience I treat as necessary initiation to awaken more of my light"

-To prefer something is to declare wholeness that can welcome addition.
+To prefer something is to declare a wholeness that can welcome addition.

-Preference doesn't require absence.
-Preference operates from already having what matters.
+Preference rests on fullness rather than absence.
+It operates from already having what matters.

-What the patterns suggest: the frequency of wholeness tunes consciousness to the version of reality where the thing can exist naturally.
+The frequency of wholeness tunes your awareness to the version of reality where the thing can exist naturally.

 This happens because wholeness is the frequency of presence.

-The timeline that matches presence (it exists vs it is absent) is the one where presence is experienced.
+The timeline that matches presence is the one where presence is lived.

 All versions exist simultaneously